YuanWenqing/shopify4j/README.md

 * `store.products()`
 * `store.productImages()`
 * `store.productVariants()`
+* ...

 ## Pipeline

-In some cases, multiple requests will be invoked to complete one business operation.
+Sometimes, it's necessary to invoke multiple requests to complete one business operation.

 For example, creation of a product with different images in some varaints needs steps below: